Beta Taurids: Taurid swarm

 2019 was predicted to be the closest post-perihelion encounter with Earth since 1975.
 The Taurid swarm was expected to pass 0.06 AU below the ecliptic between June 23 – July 17.

 During 2019 astronomers searched for hypothesized asteroids ~100 meters in diameter from the Taurid swarm between July 5–11, and July 21 – August 10.
 There were no reports of discoveries of any such objects.
 There is circumstantial evidence that the daytime June 30 Tunguska event came from the same direction in the sky as the Beta Taurids.
 The next June close approach to the Taurid swarm is expected in 2036.

-The Taurid swarm is featured in Graham Hancock’s pseudoarchaeological theories in the Netflix series Ancient Apocalypse, which was released on 10 November 2022.
-This series incorporates ideas from the Comet Research Group (CRG), including the controversial and discredited Younger Dryas impact hypothesis, which attributes climate change at the end of the Pleistocene to a massive swarm of comet fragments.

 Other daytime June showers

 During June two other more active daytime meteor showers are known.
 They are the Zeta Perseids which are also related to Taurid complex and the Arietids which are not related.
 Both of these showers radiate in roughly the same part of the sky as the Beta Taurids.